Lecturer in Statistics

 You will have a track record of excellent research, ideally with interests that enhance or complement our existing strengths in design and analysis of experiments, statistical modelling and computation, or biostatistics.

-You should hold, or be about to obtain, a PhD (or an equivalent qualification) in Statistics or another relevant discipline, and be able to deliver high quality teaching in a range of topics in Statistics at both undergraduate and postgraduate levels.
+You should hold a PhD (or equivalent professional qualifications and experience) in Statistics or another relevant discipline, and be able to deliver high quality teaching in a range of topics in Statistics at both undergraduate and postgraduate levels.

 For further information about Mathematical Sciences and S3RI at the University of Southampton please see our webpages:

-This position is tenable from 1 September 2021 or from a mutually agreed later date.
+This position is a full time, permanent post tenable from 3 January 2023 or from a mutually agreed later date.

 Potential applicants who wish to discuss this post are welcome to contact Professor Dave Woods (D.Woods@southampton.ac.uk).

 You should submit your completed online application form at https://jobs.soton.ac.uk.
 The application deadline will be midnight on the closing date stated above.
-If you need any assistance, please call Kate Pounds (Recruitment Team) on +44 (0) 23 8059 5456 or email email@example.com Please quote reference 1356021PJ on all correspondence.
+If you need any assistance, please call Hannah Nash (HR Recruitment Team) on +44 (0) 23 8059 4043 or email email@example.com Please quote reference 1867422PJ on all correspondence.